pathology-dynamics/composite_view/README.md

 ### Formatting the Data

-The following table shows the data format required for the Visualizer.
+The following table shows the data input format required for CompositeView.
 In Figure 1 above, the source node with the name "Sweden" is isolated, so it will act as the example.
 As seen in the image, Sweden is connected to the three targets: income_index, life_expectancy_index, and education_index.
 Each of these three connections is represented by the three rows in the table below.

 |source_id|source_name|source_type|target_id|target_name|target_id|edge_value|
 |-----------|-----------|-----------|-----------|-----------|-----------|-----------|